 We believe in a person centred approach to information gathering and the cycle of assess, plan, do, review.
 Termly reviews and target setting meetings are planned to coincide with parents' consultations.
 Targets are shared with pupils and successes are celebrated.

-KS2 pupils with a Statement or EHC plan will send an invitation to their parents to attend their annual review and will attend part of the meeting to share their achievements for the year and aspirations for the future.
+KS2 pupils with an EHC plan are invited to attend their annual review with their parents and any agencies involved in supporting their needs.
+Pupils usually attend part of the meeting to share their achievements for the year and aspirations for the future.